Fudan poisoning case: Motivation and poisoning

 The Supreme People's Court confirmed these findings in its review of the trial: Lin and Huang were graduate students of the same university; they lived in the same dormitory room; Lin was angry with Huang because of trifles; Lin decided to use poison to harm his roommate.

 On November 27, 2013, in the Shanghai No. 2 Intermediate People's Court, Lin Senhao testified that 8 months earlier on March 31, 2013, he asked his classmate Lü Peng for N-nitrosodimethylamine, explaining he needed it for an experiment.
 Lü Peng gave Lin the key to the laboratory in which the chemical was stored.
-Lin then went to the laboratory and took both a bottle containing 75 ml of a reagent, and a syringe containing about 2 ml of N-nitrosodimethylamine.
+Lin then went to the laboratory and took both a bottle containing 75 ml of a reagent, and a syringe containing approximately 2 ml of N-nitrosodimethylamine.

 Prosecutors accused Lin of infusing at least 30 ml of N-nitrosodimethylamine into the dormitory water dispenser, more than 10 times the lethal dose for humans.

-The case
+Case

-Poisoning details
+Theft of the N-nitrosodimethylamine

-On the afternoon of March 31, Lin borrowed the key from another person and accessed 204 imaging medical laboratory, building 11 of Zhongshan Hospital affiliated to Fudan University.
-Lin took out the reagent bottle and syringes with the N-nitrosodimethylamine stored after animal experiments in 2011.
-He put them into a yellow medical waste bag and took it out of the room.
+On the afternoon of March 31, Lin borrowed the key from another person and accessed 204 imaging medical laboratory, building 11 of Zhongshan Hospital affiliated with Fudan University.
+Lin located and stole the reagent bottle containing N-nitrosodimethylamine, as well as several syringes which had previously been used to conduct animal testing with the compound, sneaking them out of the laboratory by placing them into a yellow waste bag.

 Police investigation and arrest

 On April 11, 2013, the cultural security bureau of the municipal public security bureau responded to Huang's sickness.
 Police immediately organized a task force to conduct an investigation.

 About 0:00 on April 12, 2013, after the police determined that Lin was a suspect and summoned him, Lin then confessed that he had put N-nitrosodimethylamine in dorm 421's water dispenser.

 On April 12, 2013, Lin was detained by the police.
 4 days later, Huang Yang died at 3:23 pm after attempts to revive him failed.
-After authentication by forensics, it was determined that acute liver necrosis caused by N-nitrosodimethylamine poisoning caused his death from multiple organ failure.
+After authentication by forensics, it was determined that acute liver necrosis caused by N-nitrosodimethylamine poisoning caused his death from multiple organ failure, including liver, kidney and lungs.

 On April 19, 2013, Shanghai police charged the procuratorate with the arrest of a suspect, Lin, of the "4·1" case of Fudan University.
 On April 25, the Huangpu district procuratorate gave permission to arrest Lin as a suspect in the "4·1".

 Prosecution

-On October 30, 2013, Shanghai No.2 Intermediate People's Court received the prosecution of the suspect Lin.
+On October 30, 2013, Shanghai No. 2 Intermediate People's Court received the prosecution of the suspect Lin.
 The prosecution accused Lin of the crime of intentional homicide using poison.